-Using food and art as catalysts to bridge the gap between two nations- India and Pakistan, this restaurant on Wagah-Attari border is unique as its name.
+Using food and art as catalysts to bridge the gap between two nations- India and Pakistan, this restaurant on the Wagah-Attari border is as unique as its name.

 With the idea that “Peace is the beauty of Life”, this restaurant has its name as Sarhad (Urdu word for frontier) and the architecture, vibrant truck art, and rich foods make it stand out from the crowd.
 Launched on India’s Independence Day- August 15, 2012, Sarhad is popular with local residents as well as visitors and they come here in large numbers to satisfy their taste buds.